kragen/peg-bootstrap/peg.md

     can be a smaller “foo”.

-There’s one more big feature of PEGs: the ability to do lookahead.
+There’s one more big feature of PEGs: the ability to do negative lookahead, or negation.
 As an example, in C,
 a comment begins at a `/*`
 and continues until the next `*/`.